jacebenson/cedar/docs/docs/contributing-walkthrough.md

 😉.

 **[Windows] Git for Windows with Git Bash or WSL(2)** Unfortunately, there are a lot of “gotchas” when it comes to working with Javascript-based frameworks on Windows.
-We do our best to point out (and resolve) issues, but our priority focus is on developing a Redwood app vs contributing to the Framework.
+We do our best to point out (and resolve) issues, but our priority focus is on developing a Cedar app vs contributing to the Framework.
 (If you’re interested, there’s a lengthy Forum conversation about this with many suggestions.)

 All that said, we highly recommend using one of the following setups to maximize your workflow: